Top Story: IHealth activation of CPOE at South Island Tertiary sites rescheduled to April-May 2024

-Provider Skill Sharpeners are available for individuals or groups.
+Provider Education and Experience (ProEX) has Skill Sharpeners available for individuals or groups.
+These sessions are offered by request, provided you have finished the required EHR training for the site where you work.
 To request a Skill Sharpener session, email EHRProvidereducation@islandhealth.ca

 eCoach in the EHR: